The Kingdom Interlinear Translation of the Greek Scriptures

 The Kingdom Interlinear Translation of the Greek Scriptures is an interlinear translation of the New Testament, published by the Watchtower Bible and Tract Society of New York, Inc. and translated by the New World Bible Translation Committee.
 The first edition was released at an international convention of Jehovah's Witnesses in 1969.
 As of the 1985 revision, 800,000 copies were produced.

 Contents

 The interlinear provides Brooke Foss Westcott and Fenton John Anthony Hort's The New Testament in the Original Greek, published in 1881, with a Watchtower-supplied literal translation under each Greek word.
 An adjacent column provides the text of the Watch Tower Society's New World Translation of the Holy Scriptures.

 Marginal notes refer to various biblical manuscripts and Bible translations.
 Various appendices provide information about the Greek alphabet and prepositions, maps of Palestine in the first century, and information about editorial decisions relating to the text of the New World Translation.
 A characteristic of this translation is that the name Jehovah was inserted in the citations to the Hebrew scriptures in which the tetragrammaton is found.

-In addition to the print version, the interlinear is also available in various digital formats.